trolit/sShuffler/README.md

 <p align="left"><img src="https://raw.githubusercontent.com/trolit/sShuffler/storage/images/3.png" width="40%" alt="generate from 1"></p>

-<p align="justify">But if needed, you can set manually starting number(when for e.g. you got some new tracks that you want to put at the beginning of the playlist).</p>
+<p align="justify">But if needed, you can set manually starting number(when for e.g. you got some new tracks that you want to put at the beginning of the playlist).
+Then new tracks order can also be automated but this time without specifying starting point:) </p>

 <p align="left"><img src="https://raw.githubusercontent.com/trolit/sShuffler/storage/images/4.png" width="40%" alt="generate from N"></p>